acobster/tomato-tomato/resources/templates/md/posts/2014-03-10-love-hate-wordpress.md

 **Warning: If you can't tell by now, what follows is a scathing rant.
 I've made a feeble effort to disguise it as beginner advice and even add some nuance!
 You'll probably see right through that, but hopefully somebody somewhere will find this helpful anyway.**

 Take `$wpdb`.
-It's not really a layer (and to be fair, [it doesn't pretend to be](https://codex.wordpress.org/Class_Reference/wpdb)).
+It's not really a data layer (and to be fair, [it doesn't pretend to be](https://codex.wordpress.org/Class_Reference/wpdb)).
 It's a global object.
 Here's how you'd perform a custom query against your WP database:

 ```php
 global $wpdb;